erizov/Professor/semester_13/lecture_92_blockchain_interoperability/universal_protocols/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Universal Protocols is the best solution for all problems" ✓ **CORRECT**: Universal Protocols has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Universal Protocols is the best solution for all problems" ✓ **CORRECT**: Universal Protocols has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Universal Protocols is too complex to understand" ✓ **CORRECT**: Universal Protocols can be understood by breaking it down into smaller steps